datacarpentry/wrangling-genomics/_episodes/04-variant_calling.md

 > ## Exercise
 >
-> Use the `grep` and `wc` commands you've learned to assess how many variants are in the vcf file.
+> Use the `grep` and `wc` commands you have learned to assess how many variants are in the vcf file.
 >
 >> ## Solution
 >>